mre/endler.dev/content/2025/how-to-review-code/index.md

 ## Watch the seams

 How does this code fit into the rest of the system?
-How does it interact with other parts of the codebase?
+What's its interaction with other parts of the codebase?
 How does it affect the overall architecture?
-Does it affect future planned work?
+Does it impact future planned work?
 All of these questions are important to ask because code isn't written in isolation.
 The role of more experienced developers is to reduce operational friction and handle risk management for the project.
 The documentation, the tests, and the types are equally important as the code itself.